A diagrammatic approach to variational quantum ansatz construction: Perturbative construction for digital size-extensive ansatzes

 Following the above, we can construct a hierarchy of the $T_{\vec{s},a}$ by estimating the corresponding value of $\theta_{\vec{s},a}$ and placing them in order.
 We do not need to know the precise values of $\theta_{\vec{s},a}$, as these will be optimized as part of the VQE.
 Instead we plan to estimate only the largest contributions to each $\theta_{\vec{s},a}$.
 Under the assumption that $J_i~J\ll h_n$ for all interaction terms $i$ and all qubits $n$, we expect the largest contributions to come from those (connected) $C_{\vec{k}}$ with smallest possible $|\vec{k}|$.
 This may be read off immediately from the perturbative diagrams themselves \begin{dfn} A connected perturbative diagram $D$ for a vector $\vec{k}$ is a sub-leading diagram to a diagram $D'$ for a vector $\vec{k}'$ if: \begin{itemize} \item $D$ and $D'$ have identically coloured vertices (implying $\vec{s}(\vec{k})=\vec{s}(\vec{k}')$). \item $D$ and $D'$ have the same number of red edges modulo $2$ (implying $a(\vec{k})=a(\vec{k}')$). \item $D'$ has fewer interaction vertices than $D$ (implying $|\vec{k}|<|\vec{k}'|$). \end{itemize} A diagram $D$ is leading if it is not a sub-leading diagram to any $D'$. \end{dfn} Note that multiple leading diagrams may exist for a single parameter $\theta_{\vec{k}}^a$.

-We now wish to construct a perturbative hierarchy by drawing all leading diagrams with $|\vec{k}|<K$ interaction vertices (for some sufficiently large $K$), and then ordering corresponding $T_{\vec{s}}^{a}$ by the leading-order contributions to $\theta_{\vec{s},a}$ we obtain via Eq.~\ref{eq:fixing_rearranged}.
+We now wish to construct a perturbative hierarchy by drawing all leading diagrams with $|\vec{k}|<K$ interaction vertices (for some sufficiently large $K$), and then ordering corresponding $T_{\vec{s}}^{a}$ by the leading-order contributions to $\theta_{\vec{s},a}$ we obtain via Eq.~\eqref{eq:fixing_rearranged}.
 However, this calculation requires the normalized coefficients $C_{\vec{k}}$, which in turn require computing the perturbative series for the normalization constant $\Nn$.
-To avoid this cumbersome normalization procedure, we suggest to approximate $\theta^{(\vec{k})}_{\vec{s}(\vec{k}),a(\vec{k})}$ by
+To avoid this cumbersome normalization procedure and also to simplify Eq.~\eqref{eq:fixing_rearranged}, we suggest to approximate $\theta^{(\vec{k})}_{\vec{s}(\vec{k}),a(\vec{k})}$ by

 where we define

 We expect that typically $\tilde{\theta}_{\vec{s},a}<\tilde{\theta}_{\vec{r},b}\leftrightarrow \theta_{\vec{s},a}<\theta_{\vec{r},b}$, which implies that this approximation should preserve the perturbative hierarchy.